ChenSun-Phys/ULDM_x_SPARC/README.md

 # ULDM_x_SPARC

-This is a code to constrain the ultralight dark matter using SPARC galaxies.
-The running modes contain soliton + NFW, soliton + Burkert, and soliton only.
-For the first two cases, to speed up the marginalization of nuisance parameters, we use `emcee` to propose a smart grid.
+This is a code to constrain the ultralight dark matter (ULDM) using the SPARC data set.
+The running modes contain {smart grid, even grid} \times {soliton + NFW, soliton + Burkert, soliton only}.
+For the first two cases, to speed up the marginalization of nuisance parameters, we recommend using `emcee` to propose a smart grid.

 ## Usage